 TIME, PLACE, AND MANNER RESTRICTIONS AND PROCEDURES

-FOR PUBLIC SCHOOL BOARD MEETINGS AND PUBLIC COMMENTS
+FOR PUBLIC SCHOOL BOARD MEETINGS AND COMMENTS TO THE BOARD

 Welcome.
 The School Board welcomes input from community members, including letters, emails, and phone calls.
-For those who prefer to address the School Board directly, the School Board typically sets aside up to thirty minutes for public comment at regular School Board meetings, but not at study sessions or special meetings.
-Time for public comment at regular School Board meetings is not a requirement of the law; it is something the School Board chooses to provide.
-The School Board would like to provide the community with some general information about public comment sessions, including the purpose of a public comment session, the procedures that apply, and prohibited conduct.
+For those who prefer to address the School Board directly, the School Board typically sets aside up to thirty minutes for comments to the Board at regular School Board business meetings, but not at workshop or special meetings.
+Time for comments to the Board at regular School Board meetings are not a requirement of the law; it is something the School Board chooses to provide.
+The School Board would like to provide the community with some general information about comments to the Board, including the purpose of comments to the Board sessions, the procedures that apply, and prohibited conduct.

 Purpose.
-The purpose of a public comment period is to give community members an opportunity to provide input directly to the School Board about issues that fall within the School Board’s authority.
+The purpose of comments to the board period is to give community members an opportunity to provide input directly to the School Board about issues that fall within the School Board’s authority.
 To fulfill this purpose, comments must be directed to the School Board.
 Public comment is not a time for citizens to speak to the community or to the audience.
 For this reason, public comment sessions will not be recorded or livestreamed.

 Written Request to Speak.
-Individuals who want to speak during a public comment session must submit a written request to speak before 3:00 p.m. on the day of the School Board meeting.
+Individuals who want to speak during comments to the Board session must submit a written request to speak before 3:00 p.m. on the day of the School Board meeting.
 Requests must be submitted from the link in the posted agenda which is normally posted by 5 pm the Friday before the next School Board meeting.

-- The written request must state: (1) the individual’s name, (2) the individual’s home address, (3) whether the individual has a child attending school in the District, (4) whether the individual is employed by the District, and (5) the agenda item, if any, that the individual wishes to discuss during the public comment period.
+- The written request must state: (1) the individual’s name, (2) the individual’s home address, (3) whether the individual has a child attending school in the district, (4) whether the individual is employed by the district, (5) an email address or phone number, and (6) the agenda item, if any, that the individual wishes to discuss during the comments to the Board period.

-- In the event that more than ten individuals submit a written request to speak during the public comment session, the School Board will give first priority to (1) parents or students of the District, (2) individuals who reside in the District, or (3) are employed by the District.
+- In the event that more than ten individuals submit a written request to speak during the comments to the Board session, first priority is to (1) parents or students of the district, (2) individuals who reside in the district, or (3) are employed by the district.
 The School Board will give second priority to individuals who wish to address a specific item that is on the agenda for that meeting.
-After these priorities have been applied, any remaining openings to speak – up to the total of ten individuals – will be determined by lot.
+After these priorities have been applied, any remaining openings to speak – up to the total of ten individuals – will be determined by lottery.

 Speakers Must Be Recognized.
 The School Board Chair will call speakers to the microphone and will recognize one speaker at a time.
-Only those individuals who have been recognized by the School Board Chair will be allowed to speak during the public comment period.
+Only those individuals who have been recognized by the School Board Chair will be allowed to speak during the comments to the board period.
 The School Board Chair will rule out of order individuals who have not been recognized.

 Time Limits.
-The public comment period will be held open for up to thirty (30) minutes in total.
-This time limit is necessary in order to ensure that the School Board is able to conduct its business during the meeting in an orderly, efficient, and timely fashion.
+The comments to the Board period will be held open for up to thirty (30) minutes in total.
+This time limit is necessary to ensure that the School Board is able to conduct its business during the meeting in an orderly, efficient, and timely fashion.
 Each speaker is permitted to speak for up to three (3) minutes in total.
 One speaker may not give time to another speaker.
 Any person who does not get a chance to speak is encouraged to submit written comments to the School Board.
-Email addresses for School Board members are listed on the District’s website.
+Email addresses for School Board members are listed on the district’s website.

 Cumulative Presentations.
 Speakers are encouraged to avoid repeating comments that other speakers have made.
-Redundant presentations are not helpful and can deprive other individuals of the opportunity to speak during the public comment session.
+Redundant presentations are not helpful and can deprive other individuals of the opportunity to speak during the comments to the Board session.
 The School Board will allow up to three (3) speakers per topic.

 Prohibited Conduct.
-The following conduct is prohibited during a public School Board meeting, including during the public comment period:
+The following conduct is prohibited during a public-School Board meeting, including during the comments to the board period:

 - Speakers may not discuss or disclose any private educational data on any current or former student as defined in Minnesota Statutes section 13.32.
-As a result, speakers may not identify any current or former student during public comment.
+As a result, speakers may not identify any current or former student.
 The only exception is that a parent who is speaking may choose to discuss private educational data on his or her own child.

 - Speakers may not make allegations, charges, or complaints against any student or employee.
 If a person wishes to make an allegation or to file a charge or complaint against a student or employee, the person should make the allegation, charge, or complaint to the Superintendent in writing or in a private meeting, or to the individual designated in District policy to receive the allegation, charge, or complaint.